Common Business Problems

 I have 6 suggestions for you:

 1. Realize that the dominant personality intends to control the situation and you.
-Armed with this understanding, take a deep breath, and think about clever ways to engage, and influence without escalating into a blow for blow slugfest.
+Armed with this understanding, take a deep breath and think about clever ways to engage and influence without escalating into a blow-for-blow slugfest.

 2. Dominant people love it when you mirror their aggressiveness, as long as you don’t try and beat them.
-They really enjoy the swordplay as long as you are the only one that bleeds.
+They enjoy the swordplay as long as you are the only one that bleeds.

 Coach Dave